Reduce Your Child’s Risk of Choking on Food

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Hard candy caused the most choking episodes, followed by other candy, meat (other than hot dogs) and bones.
-Other high-risk foods were hot dogs, seeds and nuts.
+Hard candy causes the most choking episodes, followed by other candy, tough or large chunks of meat and bones.
+Other high-risk foods are hot dogs, seeds and nuts.

 Here a few tips to help prevent choking episodes:

 Children of different ages have different needs when it comes to eating.
 For example, kids under 2 years old don’t have molars, so they can’t grind or crush food.

 “Here’s where you really need to be careful with fresh fruits and vegetables like carrots that are very fibrous,” says Dr. So.
 “Once your child turns 2, they may have all their teeth, but may still have trouble swallowing different foods.
 Different shapes, sizes and textures can increase choking risks and this can be a concern up to age 5.”

 Food size is important.
 Cut their food into pieces small enough so they can’t get stuck in your child’s throat.
 And only give it to them a few pieces at a time.